ftvision/ftvision.github.io/_posts/Notes/programming_paradigm_optimization/2017-03-24-prog_paradigm.markdown

 A programming paradigm is an approach to programming a computer based on a mathematical theory or a coherent set of principles.
 Each paradigm supports a set of concepts that makes it the best for a certain kind of problem.
 {: .notice--info}

+You won't be able to learn all the programming languages in the wrold, but you can learn the shared philosophy and concepts for many programming languages.
+By learning programming paradigm, we learn the essence of those shared parts, and extrapolate our knowledge when detailed implementation of one language is encountered.

 | Content | Notes |
 |:-------:|:-----:|